 CABI’s Integrated Crop Management (ICM) team implements sustainable agriculture and rural development projects around the world.

-The MAS in ICM, jointly coordinated by CABI and the University of Neuchâtel, aims to help address today’s critical agricultural and environmental challenges by offering a unique higher education programme.
+The MAS in ICM, jointly coordinated by CABI and the University of Neuchâtel, aimed to help address critical agricultural and environmental challenges by offering a unique higher education programme.
+The Certificate of Advanced Studies (CAS) in Integrated Crop Management (ICM) has now replaced the MAS in ICM.

 Staff at our Swiss centre play a key role in coordinating the CABI-led Plantwise programme while also providing technical support and helping with implementation in target countries.